Am I Allergic to Exercise?

 In fact, Ostro recommends that individuals who start to experience flushing, itching or hives during exercise immediately stop the activity, and consult an allergist before resuming a workout regime.
 When EIAn is diagnosed, the person will be prescribed an epinephrine auto-injector.

 “Cholingeric urticaria is bothersome but non-life threatening, while EIAn is a potentially life-threatening condition,” Ostro says.
-Fortunately, the bothersome exercise reaction is the more prevalent.
+Fortunately, the former condition is the more prevalent.

 So can the person with cholingeric urticaria hives stay fit and exercise?
 Yes, but it may involve finding a less heat-inducing sport such as swimming, or inclining to winter sports such as skiing.

 Kavanagh, who lives in New Brunswick, Canada, enjoys both.
 But she doesn’t limit herself to them.
 She races dirt bikes and rappels off mountains, too.
 She just ensures that she takes appropriate safeguards to avoid and minimize her body heat reactions.

 Besides staying out of direct sunlight and taking medication, Kavanagh layers her clothing for temperature changes, and wears a “cold” shirt that wicks away sweat while maintaining her active lifestyle.
 “I refuse to let my allergy get the best of me.”

 First published in Allergic Living magazine.

 To subscribe and get the magazine right at your door, click here.